abeltsew/Awesome-books--ES6/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can buy us coffee.
+If you like this project you can buy me coffee.
 Contact detail is above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>